asuh/front-end-macos/readme.md

 Here's a list of my favorite apps that I need for development on a regular basis (modify the list below as you need)

-    brew install firefox brave-browser tor-browser mullvad-browser slack visual-studio-code vscodium sequel-ace imageoptim vlc vnc-viewer signal virtualbox appcleaner mullvadvpn iterm2 kap libreoffice wireguard-tools zoom qbittorrent scroll-reverser homebrew/cask/docker
+    brew install firefox brave-browser tor-browser mullvad-browser slack visual-studio-code vscodium sequel-ace imageoptim vlc vnc-viewer signal virtualbox appcleaner mullvadvpn kap libreoffice wireguard-tools zoom qbittorrent scroll-reverser homebrew/cask/docker

     brew install --cask zed arc transmission

-To explicity install software applications with a GUI, it's good to use the flag `--cask`.
-The example below is necessary because `transmission` can default to a CLI version instead of the GUI-based app.
+To explicity install software applications with a GUI (the 2nd command above), use the flag `--cask`.
+An application like `transmission` can default to a CLI version instead of the GUI-based app.

-    brew install transmission --cask

 > [!NOTE]
 > _Don't use `brew` to install *Node.js*, we'll do that below using `nvm`_